MarkMindCkm/obsidian-markmind/README.md

 ## Notice
 At present, pdf annotation only supports obsidian 1.4 version ([issue](https://github.com/obsidianmd/obsidian-api/issues/142)).
-If you use obsidian 1.5 or later, please use markmind software version, which can be used with obsidian and is compatible with this plug-in.
+If you use obsidian 1.5 or later, please use markmind software([Download](https://github.com/MarkMindCkm/MarkMind-ltd/releases)) version, which can be used with obsidian and is compatible with this plug-in.

 ## PDF annotate